Delta, World Bank, EU empower 250 youths on tomatoes farming - Nigeria Today

 The State Employment and Expenditure For Results Project (SEEFOR), an intervention project of the World Bank and European Union (EU), in collaboration with Songhai Delta have empowered 250 youths in tomatoes farming.

-The Delta Coordinator of SEEFOR, Mr Benson Ojoko, disclosed this in an interview with the News Agency of Nigeria (NAN) on Monday in Asaba.
+The Delta Coordinator of SEEFOR, Mr Benson Ojoko, disclosed this in an interview with the Newsmen on Monday in Asaba.

 Ojoko said that the empowerment programme, which started on June 28, would focus on hybrid tomatoes farming.